Paing-Ko/Paing-Ko/README.md

 <h1 align="center">Hi there 👋</h1>
 <h2 align="center">My name is Paing Phyo Ko (He/Him) and I am a Software Developer.</h2>

-**Preferred Nicknames:** Paing, Pi, π, 3.14
+_Ready to embark on new programming adventures! 🚀_ **Preferred Nicknames:** Paing, Pi, π, 3.14

 **How to pronounce my name:** [Click here to listen](https://namedrop.io/paingphyoko)